secondRZ/swe-interview/topics/cs-details.md

 * It is wise to create your own classes of exceptions for your app, to make catching them more specific.
 The base exception of your app should inherit from System.Exception.
 And others from your app should inherit from that one.
 Make sure they have at least 2 constructors.
 One that accepts a message, and one that doesn't.
 * Parents also catch children exceptions.
 * When you use multiple catch statements, the most specific exceptions \(that is, those lowest in the inheritance tree, the child with the least children\) should go first.

+## I/O

+* System.IO is the namespace with the correct classes and methods.
+  * `Directory`: Mostly used to get directory info with static methods.
+  * `DirectoryInfo`: Mostly used to get directory info with instance methods.
+  * `StreamReader`: Create instances to do I/O with resources.

 ## Collections